Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Results

 \no The probability distributions are shown in Figure \ref{Fig_L5_ChQCD}.
-As can be seen, the difference is not really significant.
-It might seem surprising that dramatically restricting $Y$ to a more narrow range (compare Fig.\ref{Fig_priors_CHQCD} vs Fig.\ref{Fig_priors_Y_eta3pi}) actually leads to a larger uncertainty, but that is a result of a weaker dependence of $F_\eta$ on $L_5^r$ at smaller values of $Y$.
+As can be seen, the difference from the previous case is not really significant.
+It might seem surprising that dramatically restricting $Y$ to a more narrow range (compare Fig. \ref{Fig_priors_CHQCD} vs Fig. \ref{Fig_priors_Y_eta3pi}) actually leads to a slightly larger uncertainty, but that is a result of a weaker dependence of $F_\eta$ on $L_5^r$ at smaller values of $Y$.
 In other words, a larger value of $Y$ is correlated more strongly with smaller values of $L_5^r$.